WoltjenLab/MHcut/README.md

 - *-minvarL* the minimum length for a variant to be considered.
 Default is `3`.
 - *-minMHL* the minimum length of the MH.
 Default is `3`.
+- *-maxConsMM*.
+The maximum number of consecutive mismatches allowed when extending the MH.
+Default is `1`.
 - *-maxTail* the maximum distance betweem the MHs and a PAM cut to be considered valid.
 Currently default at `50`.
 Relevant for large variants.
 - *-minhom* the minimum ratio of homology in the whole microhomology.
 Default is `0.8`.
 - *-minm1L* the minimum length of the first stretch if the microhomology.
 Default is `3`.
 - *-PAM* the PAM sequence.
 Default is `NGG`.
 - *-PAMcut* the cut position relative to the PAM motif.
 Default is `-3`
 - *-minMHLot* the minimum length of off-target MH to be considered in the off-target check.
 Default is `3`.
+- *-nofilt* Don't filter variants without MH. all input variants will be present in the output *-variants* file.
+If used, the following parameters will NOT be taken into account: -minMHL, -minhom, -minm1L.
+- *-jf* The 23-mers count file created by JellyFish.
+If provided, JellyFish will be used to test protospacer uniqueness instead of BLAST.

 ## Output